 You want to maintain contact, demonstrate interest, and keep your name in front of the adcom in a constructive and positive manner.
 Pursue the golden mean between poisonous passivity and nagging nuisance.

-If you are waitlisted first round, let’s say in December, your correspondence initially will be less frequent than if you are waitlisted in March and certainly less frequent than if you are waitlisted in May.
+Depending on what time of year it is and what’s going on in your life, once a month is a good guideline.
+If you are waitlisted early – let’s say in November – your correspondence initially will be less frequent than if you are waitlisted in March.
 The waitlist shrinks much more quickly as the application season rolls on.

 Here are a few sample schedules for hypothetical applicant profiles.
-You probably won’t match any of them exactly, but you should get an idea of different factors in developing your waitlist campaign.
+You probably won’t match any of them exactly, but they should give you an idea of different factors to consider in developing your waitlist campaign.

 * Date applicant acts.